chloeekk/chloeekk.github.io/posts/obsidian-plugins/index.md

 **Why recommended**: IDE-like auto-completion, completes note names and tags, improves typing speed.

 **Use cases**: Fast input, reduce spelling errors, improve efficiency.

+If your main problem is disorganized pasted images, inconsistent attachment names, or a growing collection of orphaned files, continue with the [Obsidian image and attachment management guide](https://chloevolution.com/posts/manage-images-in-obsidian/).
+It also covers community plugins designed for attachment cleanup.

 ## Frequently Asked Questions